arnaud2911/My-Journey-Into-Data-Science/01_Traffic_Grid_Analysis/README.md

 - **Visualize** traffic density using heatmaps.
 - **Process** real traffic data from external sources.

+## Acknowledgment:
+Some parts of this project, such as initial code drafts and optimization suggestions, were assisted by AI tools like ChatGPT and GitHub Copilot.
+However, I have ensured a deep understanding of the core functionality and refined the code to suit my learning objectives.

 ## How to Run

 1. **Navigate** to the project directory: